 Popular payment methods in African countries

-Despite the global tendency, cash payments were still prevalent in some parts of the African region in 2020.
-According to the Statista report, Kenya, Egypt, and Morocco accounted for 40%, 55%, and 41% of the total share of online retail payments.
-Card payments are also quite popular, but due to the lack of banks and bank departments in African countries, alternative payment methods share the leading positions in the local payment culture.
+As of January 2024, 43% of e-commerce transactions in South Africa were made via credit card, with bank transfers comprising 22% of purchases, ranking second.
+Due to the lack of banks and bank departments in African countries, e-wallets share the leading positions in the local payment culture, ranking third with a 20% share.
 This is mainly triggered by the fact that a significant part of the population has internet access only via a mobile phone.
 Moreover, in several countries, mobile operators offer free traffic on Facebook.
 That means the chances are high that this mobile network might soon become the region’s leading online store.

-One of the most popular alternative payment methods in Africa is mobile wallets.
-Kenya is the leading country in mobile payments — 2/3 of purchases are paid for with mobile wallets.
-They are also popular in Nigeria.
-For security reasons — in Somalia.
-M-Pesa from Vodafone and MFS Africa lead the pack.
+Kenya is the leading country in mobile payments — two-thirds of purchases are paid for with mobile wallets.
+Mobile wallets are also popular in Nigeria.
+For security reasons, M-Pesa from Vodafone and MFS Africa lead the pack in Somalia.
 The main reasons for using alternative payment methods in some African countries are protection from robbers and distrust in the banking system.
-Mobile wallets are a safe way to spend, receive, and store money.

 Here’s the list of the most popular payment methods in the African region: